 4 I’m seeing “protocol negotiation failed.”
 What now?

 Switch protocols, try different ports, and ensure you’re using an updated app.
 If it persists, check for firewall interference or contact support.
-Total vpn pc your complete guide to using it on windows
+How to get a total av vpn refund and cancel your subscription: step-by-step guide, policy details, and tips 2026

 5 How do I fix a VPN server not responding?